MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-gametest/SimulatedPlayer.md

 Causes the simulated player to make an attack 'swipe'.
 Returns true if the attack was performed - for example, the player was not on cooldown and had a valid target.
 Target selection is performed by raycasting from the player's head.

 **Returns** *boolean*

-> [!CAUTION]
-> This function is still in pre-release.
-Its signature may change or it may be removed in future releases.

-> [!IMPORTANT]
+Notes:
-> This function can't be called in read-only mode.
+- This function can't be called in read-only mode.

-> [!WARNING]
-> This function can throw errors.
+- This function can throw errors.
-::: moniker-end

-::: moniker range="=minecraft-bedrock-experimental"
 ### **attackEntity**
 `
 attackEntity(entity: minecraftserver.Entity): boolean